Skip to main content

 Apostle Islands

-A generally cool month of April, with many nights below freezing, has kept water temperatures cold throughout most of the Apostle Islands region.
-Anglers are reporting surface temperatures in the upper 30s to low 40s.
-Some warm days in the forecast should have water temperatures climbing in the near future.
+Prevailing northeast winds and relatively cool air temperatures have kept water temperatures from climbing much throughout most of the Apostle Islands region, with most anglers currently reporting surface temperatures from the mid-40s to low 50s.
 Nearshore trolling has been good for trout and salmon.
-Many limits of coho salmon (14-17 inches) are being caught around Houghton Point and Long Island by anglers trolling with stickbaits or dodgers and flies near the surface in 50-70 feet.
-Anglers trolling along the shoreline are having fair success, with most boats catching a handful of fish but only a few catching limits.
-Catches have mainly consisted of a combination of brown trout (16-24 inches), splake (15-20 inches) and coho salmon (14-17 inches), with the occasional lake trout, steelhead and Chinook (king) salmon being reported as well.
-Most anglers are targeting 10-40 feet of water near shore along the mainland and around the islands using a variety of crankbaits and spoons.
-Very few anglers are targeting lake trout yet, with limited success being reported.
-Lake trout fishing should gain more attention as water temperatures climb.
+Some good catches of coho salmon (15-18”) are still being caught in the areas around Houghton Point and Long Island by anglers trolling with stickbaits or dodgers and flies.
+Anglers trolling along shorelines are having fair success, with most boats catching a handful of fish but only a few catching limits.
+Catches have mainly consisted of a combination of brown trout (15-25”), splake (15-20”) and coho salmon (15-18”), with the occasional lake trout, steelhead (rainbow trout) and chinook (king) salmon being reported as well.
+Most anglers are targeting 20-40 feet of water near shore along the mainland and around the islands using a variety of crankbaits and spoons.
+Some anglers have begun to target lake trout, with success being reported by anglers fishing near the bottom in 60-100 feet of water.

 Chequamegon Bay